samikeka/NodeJS-Mongodb-CRUD/README.md

 # Node.js-Express-MongoDB CRUD

-This is a simple CRUD web-app using MongoDB
+This is a simple CRUD web-app using MongoDB and EJS template

 # Install Dependencies